 It is a compelling question that begins a process of self-reflection and definition of career and business strategy development.

 In almost all instances, I get the question, “What is a leader’s legacy?”

-After you leave a role – any role – how do you want people to remember your impact and time there – that is legacy
+After you leave a role – any role – how do you want people to remember your impact and time there – that is a legacy definition.

 Why does it matter?